How to set up Multi-factor Authentication (MFA) with your phone (phone call or text message).

-- In our next steps we will set up Phone as your default method of verification.
+In our next steps we will download the set up your phone as your default method of verification..

-- You will NOT be notified when MFA is ready.
-Instead, after an hour has passed, open Outlook on your computer or go to Microsoft 365 on your browser.
+- Once you have received your email confirming your MFA request has been processed open Outlook on your computer OR go to Microsoft 365 on your browser.

-- You will see a Microsoft Authenticator dialog box, prompting you to download the Microsoft Authenticator App.
+- You will see a Microsoft Authenticator dialog box, prompting you to download the App.
 At the bottom of the dialog box click "I want to set up a different method".

 - On the next window, you will have a list of options.
 Choose Phone.
 Then click Confirm.